-Dubai is my adopted home currently, and most of the food posts have been juxtaposed against my Kolkata nostalgia or my living experiences in the UAE.
-Culture, history, recipes, food stories and nostalgia unfold amidst the urban backdrop of Dubai, in most of my writings.
-Hence, sometimes I’ve not been able to demarcate between Dubai and Kolkata posts.
-Do click on this link for all the Recipes, Food Reviews, Food Events and Travel Banters that are there in the blog.
-And here, for all posts that fall under the category of Dubai and the UAE.
+Dubai is my adopted home currently and most of the food posts have been juxtaposed against my Kolkata nostalgia or my living experiences in the UAE.
+In most of my writings, culture, history, recipes, food stories and nostalgia unfold amidst the urban backdrop of Dubai.
+Hence, sometimes I’ve not been able to clearly demarcate between Dubai and Kolkata posts.
+Do click on this link for all that I have written in this blog – Recipes, Reviews, Interviews, Food Events and Culinary Travel.
+And for all the posts falling under the category of Kolkata, click here, and here for Bengali food.

 Disclaimer: Please note that this post is not a sponsored post and the subject, story, opinions and views stated here are my own and are independent.
 While you enjoy reading the posts with lot of visuals, please do not use any material from this post.
 You can catch my daily travel and food journey on Instagram, Facebook and Twitter.

 The World Awaits for me to wander.
 ‘It’s a new world – it’s a new start/ It’s alive with the beating of young hearts… Here I am…’ Artist: Bryan Adams from the Movie ‘Spirit’.
 That is the idea behind the title of the Parent Category under which all the posts are listed and photos are cataloged.

 Following are the various places in the world that I have visited: Tracking My Footprints